-Stuart and his wife continue their travels with their daughter Eva, who is 3 years old and who has already traveled to 13 countries.
+Stuart and his wife continue their travels with their daughter Eva, who is 8 years old and their son Max who is 5 years old.
 They have recently added a little boy to the family, little Max, who will be joining in on the adventures.
 Stuart’s work life has always been with animals.
 Although not always proud of some of his jobs (hunter and tracker in Africa and stalker in Scotland), he has always learned along the way, adding to his extensive knowledge of how animals communicate with each other.

 Chantal was born in Vancouver, Canada.
 Growing up, she took various jobs working with animals, from being a naturalist on a whale watching boat to working with the marine mammals at the Vancouver Aquarium, while at the same time studying to be a marine biologist.
 Upon graduation, Chantal taught in the local high schools for a few years, but her life path changed when she accepted a position in the remote North of the province, working at a five star fishing resort.
 This new position began her six months work, six month travel schedule, and it was on her first trip away that she met Stuart Barnes in Vietnam.